 Make Macrame Simple

-By creating your own macrame kit, you’ll have everything you need to start creating something incredible.
+Whether you’re creating your own macrame kit or picking up a ready-made one, you’ll have everything you need to start creating something incredible.
 And crafting is a lot more enjoyable when you have all your tools and supplies in one spot.